The gastric balloon is placed in the stomach with an endoscope. No surgery is needed, and no scars are left behind.

 It is very likely that the presence of the balloon in the stomach may cause abdominal cramps, nausea or vomiting that usually last for a few days after insertion.
 Our clinic will prescribe medicine to help minimize these potential side effects.

+However, a gastric balloon does not involve surgery, unlike gastric band, gastric sleeve etc., and is therefore considered safer.
 There is a slight possibility that you will only lose a small part of your excess weight.
 This, of course, depends on your commitment to the diet and lifestyle modification instructions.

 How long does it take to recover after the procedure?